iacopobaroncini/FsTamTam/README.md

   * Variables
   * Events
   * CDU screen data
-- 8 global variables
+- 8 global variables all FsTamTam clients could read and write.

-**FsTamTam server**:
+**FsTamTam Data Exchange Framewor** provides mechanisms to:
+-
 - Minimize data traffic between SimConnect and *devices*.
-- CDU screen data is compressed (typical 1:3, starting from PMDG-NGX packet of 1009 bytes).
+- Compress CDU screen data (typically 1:3, starting from PMDG-NGX packet of 1009 bytes).

 - Comes with:
   * **FsTamTam Console**: a web-based console that allows to monitor the server activity, to get informations on variables/events, to monitor variables and send events during simulation sessions.
   * **FsTamTam CDU**: a web-based CDU that could be run in the palm of your hand, on your mobile device.